andrewgarfield/siriproxy-vera/README.md

 The solution?
 Make your scene names less complicated.
 I suggest using no more than 2-3 word names.
 While you're at it, you should probably rename all your scenes into a more speech-friendly way.
 SiriProxy and this plugin can not guess what you meant to say, it has to be an exact match to the name of a scene or device in order for it to make the connections.

+**Why won't siriproxy-vera allow me to disarm my alarm panel?**

+I decided that it wasn't the best security practice to allow voice control over disarming the alarm panel.
+If it did, anyone with your phone could just simply talk into siri to disarm your whole security system.

+If you really want to add this functionality, you can copy one of the existing functions to arm the systems, and replace the values with those to allow for disarming.
+Shouldn't be too hard, honestly.

+**I have an alarm panel, why won't siriproxy-vera let me use it?**

+Sorry about that.
+The only alarm system I can test with is my own (a Honeywell Vista alarm panel).
+I am not able to test on any other systems simply because I don't have any other systems.

+That being said, I'm pretty sure most of the alarm panel specifications are standardized, and i did my best to write to the standard.
+Siriproxy-vera identifies a device by it's categorization number of 23, which should be for an alarm partition.
+It then scans the services available to identify the right service ID to perform actions on.

+If I failed to write to the standard, or your vera's alarm panel plugin wasn't written to specification this won't work.
+Please let me know of this so I can try to fix it.

+**I have several alarm partitions, but siriproxy-vera only finds one.
+What's the deal?**

+Unfortunately there is only limited support for alarm systems at the moment.
+And part of that initial support is that it finds a single partition (whichever it locates first) and uses it.
+Since I only have a single partition alarm it was really the only way for me to code in initial support.
+I'd love to hear your feedback though on how to enhance this functionality.

+**It's nice that siriproxy-vera will arm my alarm system, but how do I get it to run scenes as well?**

+The best way to implement this is to create a scene (or scenes) that respond to your alarm system's triggers.

+For example, I have scenes that get triggered with the alarm goes into "ExitDelay" that turn on certain lights near doorways for us to see as we exit the house.
+Then when the alarm switches to "Away" (or technically "Armed") mode, it triggers scenes to turn off all the ligths in the house and raise the thermostat.

+But each of these scenes are triggered by the alarm panel itself and not siriproxy-vera.
+These scenes and triggers would fire the same if I manually armed the system or if I used siriproxy-vera.

 Acknowledgements
 -----------------